Guide

 Other install methods (shell script, PowerShell, Go) are covered in the getting started guide.

-Head to dashboard-v3.nylas.com, create an application, and connect your Microsoft 365 or Outlook.com account.
-Then configure the CLI:
+After installing, head to dashboard-v3.nylas.com, create an application, and connect your Microsoft 365 or Outlook.com account.
+The dashboard handles OAuth2 consent and token storage.
+Then configure the CLI with your API key:

 nylas auth config